Ellsworth Air Force Base: B-1B Lancer, 1987–present

-In 1986, the base and the 28 BMW made extensive preparations to phase out the B-52 fleet and become the second home for the advanced B-1B Lancer bomber.
+In 1986, the base and the 28 BMW made extensive preparations to phase out the B-52 fleet and become the second home for the advanced Rockwell B-1B Lancer bomber.
 Contractors completed new unaccompanied enlisted dormitories in March, a new security police squadron headquarters in October, and gave Ellsworth's 13497 ft runway a much-needed facelift.
 In addition, they completed new aircraft maintenance facilities for the complex new aircraft.
 The last of the 28 BMW's B-52Hs left in early 1986 and in January 1987, the wing received the first of 35 B-1B bombers.

 The 12th Air Division moved to Ellsworth on 15 July 1988.
 This organization was responsible for training B-1B, B-52, and KC-135 Stratotanker aircrews at Ellsworth and other SAC bases in the region.
 Headquarters SAC activated a third wing, the 99th Strategic Weapons Wing, at Ellsworth on 10 August 1989.
 This wing assumed primary responsibility for B-1B advanced aircrew training.